 Office of Communications | 213-765-1388 | email@example.com

-On June 16, the State Bar of California issued an open letter to the legal community about equality and inclusion.
+On April 19, the State Bar of California issued an open letter to California attorneys and the public regarding anti-Asian violence and hate.

 The State Bar is asking its 260,000 licensees about their experiences over the last year in its 2020 Impact Survey, which launched today.

 At its meeting on March 19, the State Bar Board of Trustees heard and discussed updates on key State Bar initiatives addressing accountability, transparency, and access.

 Today the State Bar published its second biennial report to the Legislature on its efforts to further diversity, equity, and inclusion (DEI) in California’s legal profession.

 Applications are now available for the State Bar’s expanded Provisional Licensure Program, a week ahead of the March 1 deadline set by the California Supreme Court.

 At its meeting on January 22, 2021, the State Bar Board of Trustees named the members of the new Ad Hoc Commission on the Discipline System.

 A State Bar working group studying innovations that could increase access to justice for all Californians holds its first public meeting Thursday, January 14, 2021.